astroumd/lmtoy/docs/unity.md

      tail -f /nese/toltec/dataprod_lmtslr/work_lmt_helpdesk/teuben/sbatch/slurm-3051415-33551.out

-(this filename is reported on screen, so it copy+paste can be used.
-All *slurm* for LMTOY will be kept in $WORK_LMT/sbatch and may occasionally have to be cleaned up)
+(this filename is reported on screen, so copy+paste can be used.
+All *slurm* scripts and logfiles for LMTOY will be kept in $WORK_LMT/sbatch and will occasionally have to be cleaned up)

 If you have many obsnums to process, the script generator would put them in a text file, and you would run it as follows (here the example is just the one case we just showed above):